Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 - By earning a baccalaureate or higher degree at a regionally accredited institution in the U.S.

-- By earning a degree at a foreign institution where English is the language of instruction (must be documented on the transcript).
+- By earning a baccalauareate or equivalent degree at a foreign institution where English is the language of instruction (must be documented on the transcript or on an official Certificate of Medium of Instruction from the Institution).

 - All specific and additional requirements of the graduate program to which admission is sought (including requirements to submit standardized test scores) consistent with the above Statement of Principles.

-The Program Chair and College Dean must approve any exceptions to these requirements with information copies to the Graduate School.
+The Program Chair and College Dean must approve any exceptions to these requirements before they will be considered by the Office of Graduate Studies.
+Such a request must be submitted to the Office of Graduate Studies with justification and documentation.

 Application Process (How it works)